-The Joint Committee has acquired office accommodation at West Regent Street in Glasgow by entering into an operating lease until October 2016.
+The Joint Committee has extended the operating lease on the office accommodation at West Regent Street in Glasgow until October 2019.
+The lease was extended in October 2016 for a term of 3 years, with a tenant only break option which allows the extended lease to be terminated by the Joint Committee without penalty one year after the commencement of the extended lease period.
 Twenty five percent of the accommodation costs are paid by The Green Network Partnership.
-The expenditure charged in year to the Comprehensive Income and Expenditure Statement was £29,250 (2014/15 £29,250).
+The expenditure charged in year to the Comprehensive Income and Expenditure Statement was £29,250 (2015/16 £29,250).
 The cost of the total lease agreement, including the proportion paid by The Green Network Partnership is detailed below:

-31st March 2015 31st March 2016
+31st March 2016 £ 31st March 2017 £

-£ £

 Future Minimum Lease Payments

-39,000 - not later than one year 16,250
+16,250 - not later than one year 39,000

-16,250 - later than one year and not later than five years -
+- later than one year and not later than five years 100,332

 - - later than five years -

-55,250 16,250
+16,250 · 139,332